Nkiriobasi/snapgram/README.md

 ## Key Features:

-• Instant Sharing: Share your life in real-time with friends and followers through instant photo and video uploads.
+• Instant Sharing - Share your life in real-time with friends and followers through instant photo and video uploads.<br>
-• Stories: Create captivating stories, allowing you to share moments that matter without cluttering your profile.
+• Stories - Create captivating stories, allowing you to share moments that matter without cluttering your profile.<br>
-• Explore: Discover trending content and connect with new users through our curated Explore feed.
+• Explore - Discover trending content and connect with new users through our curated Explore feed.